 How much do bottle-feeding babies drink?

-Babies commonly have 6-8 feeds every 24 hours, but there’s no set amount of food or number of feeds your baby should have.
+Newborn babies commonly have 6-8 feeds every 24 hours, but there’s no set amount of food or number of feeds your baby should have.
 Different babies drink different amounts of formula or breastmilk.
-Some might have some feeds close together and others further apart.
-Just feed your baby whenever she’s hungry.
+Some might have feeds close together and others further apart.
+And it can change from day to day.

 Bottle-feeding in bed also has several risks for your baby.

 Babies who fall asleep while bottle-feeding can draw liquid into their lungs.
 They might then choke on it or inhale it.
-This is like what happens when you have something ‘go down the wrong way’.

 Using a feeding cup

-You should continue to thoroughly wash the feeding cups containing infant formula or breastmilk until your baby is 12 months old.
+You should continue to thoroughly wash and sterilise feeding cups containing infant formula or breastmilk until your baby is 12 months old.